openwall/john-packages/readme.md

 - has NVIDIA OpenCL available (GPU driver is required on the host);
 - has auto-selection of the best SIMD if user specifies `best` as the `<binary id>`;
   - example: `docker run ghcr.io/openwall/john:latest best -list=build-info`.
-- the released version of John 1.9.0 Jumbo 1+ (is a rolling release):
+- there is a recently released version (it is a rolling release):
   - install from the command-line: `docker pull ghcr.io/openwall/john:latest`.
-- the development version:
+- a development version is also available:
   - install from the command-line: `docker pull ghcr.io/openwall/john:bleeding`.

 ### Docker Image Deployments